PeDiot/rrl-trading-system/README.md

 The sum of porftoflio weights at time $t$ is thus equal to 1 ie $\mathrm{F}_t^{'} \cdot \mathrm{e}_m = 1$.

 The following schema is a simplified version of the basic neural network used to build the trading system.
 Here, the portfolio is made up of 2 assets and there are 2 preprocessed features to learn the optimal portfolio weights.
-The plain lines illustrate the network's parameters to learn.
+The dotted lines illustrate the network's recirsive pattern.
+The dashed line stands for the assets' returns at time time $t-2$ that are used to derive portfolio return at time $t$.

 <figure>
 <img src="imgs/rrl.png">